 Children are on the school bus on the way home from a grueling day at school.
 The bus driver barks at the children.
 The children’s already edgy mood is exacerbated.
-They come home and fight with their siblings.
-This drives their mother crazy.
-She takes it out on her husband who, in turn, kicks the cat.
+They come home and fight with their siblings, which seriously aggravates their mother.
+She takes it out on her husband, who, in turn, kicks the cat.

-The poor cat got kicked because the bus driver screamed at the kids.
+The poor cat got kicked because the bus driver yelled at the kids.

-The Torah teaches us this concept in a surprising place.
+The Torah teaches us the results of our actions in a surprising place.

-Expounding on the verse in this week’s Torah portion, “A bribe you shall not take,” the Talmud tells a number of fascinating stories about how careful the Rabbis were not to take bribes.
+Expounding on the verse in this week’s Torah portion, “A bribe you shall not take,” the Talmud tells several fascinating stories about how careful the Rabbis were not to take bribes.

-Other cases include rabbis refusing to judge cases where one of the parties took a feather off the rabbi’s head or covered up spittle that was before him.
+Other examples include rabbis refusing to judge cases because one of the parties removed a feather from the rabbi’s head or covered up spittle that was before him.

-While these examples may seem somewhat extreme, the simple lesson is how far one must go to avoid even the appearance of partiality when tasked with the responsibility of judging between two parties.
+While these examples may seem extreme, the simple lesson is how carefully one must avoid even the appearance of partiality when tasked with the responsibility of judging between two parties.

 But there may be a deeper lesson as well.
-The Talmud may be impressing on us how much minor acts of kindness really do affect us.
-Surely we all can remember a time when we were in a bad place, and a small gesture, a kind word or compliment, brightened up our mood and changed how we felt.
+The Talmud is impressing upon us the degree to which minor acts of kindness affect us and our state of mind.
+Surely we all can remember when we were in a bad place, and a small gesture, a kind word, or a compliment brightened our mood and changed how we felt.

-By telling us that such gestures can actually be considered bribes, the Talmud is teaching us both how appreciative we must be of small kindnesses done to us by others and how quick we should be to practice small acts of kindness that can brighten someone’s day.
+By telling us that such gestures can be considered bribes, the Talmud is teaching us both how appreciative we must be as the recipients of small kindnesses and how we should use every opportunity to practice small acts of kindness that can brighten someone’s day.

-Consider our initial scenario in reverse, and realize that random acts of kindness can create a butterfly effect that produces a storm of goodness in the world.
+Consider our initial scenario in reverse, and realize that small, random acts of kindness can create a butterfly effect that produces an outpouring of goodness in the world.